|

 Data

-The customer support data type comes from phone-in customer support services.
-In many
+The customer support data type comes from phone-in customer support

-cases, it may be directly related to the field service data in that the
+services.
+In many cases, it may be directly related to the field service

-customer with a failed product will call to inform the organization.
-In
+data in that the customer with a failed product will call to inform the

-over the phone, or adequately diagnose the cause of the problem so that a
+customer's problem over the phone, or adequately diagnose the cause of the

-replacement part can be sent directly to the customer without resorting to
+problem so that a replacement part can be sent directly to the customer

-a service technician having to make an on-site visit.
-It would be hoped
+without resorting to a service technician having to make an on-site visit.

-that the customer support and field service data reside in the same
+It would be hoped that the customer support and field service data reside

-be a cost to the organization or warranty hit, even though there is no
+this, there will be a cost to the organization or warranty hit, even

-real fault or failure for the product.
-For example, a product that is very
+though there is no real fault or failure for the product.
+For example, a

-reliable, but has a poorly-written user manual may generate a great deal
+product that is very reliable, but has a poorly-written user manual may

-of customer support calls.
-This is because, even though the product is
+generate a great deal of customer support calls.
+This is because, even

-working perfectly, the customers are having difficulty operating the
+though the product is working perfectly, the customers are having

-"disconnect" between in-house and field reliability data.
+sources of the "disconnect" between in-house and field reliability data.

 Returned